 Plant Preservation at GRIPP

 Visit on the Gosling Research Institute for Plant Preservation and uncover the concepts of plant preservation, conservation and biodiversity.
-Students will attend a short lecture on plant tissue culture, cryobiology and plant production system followed by an activity of transferring plant tissue culture in a laboratory setting.
+Students will attend a short lecture on plant tissue culture, cryobiology, and plant production system followed by an activity of transferring plant tissue culture in a laboratory setting.

 Biomaterials at BDDC

 Tour the innovative Bioproducts Discovery and Development Centre.
 Students will be introduced to research focusing on biobased materials like green plastics, plant by-products, and industrial co-products to create products such as compostable coffee pods and car parts.
 Students will tour the labs where different formulations are engineered and samples are tested for various properties.
+Not available in January.